Mu0n/NanoMac/NanoMacTracker/README.md

   - Crashes.
 These seem to happen during the preparation state and might be causes by a stack overflow as that stage seeems to require siognificant stack space
-  - 50Hz tune recalculation.
-This currently happens in 5 of 6 60Hz
-    VBL interrupts.
-This should be done at a constant 50Hz rate using e.g. a VIA6522 timer interrupt.
-This in turn will then have to run asynchonously to the audio hardware buffer reload which has to happen at 60Hz
   - Optimizations
     - The current version mixes the two signed 8 bit audio channels as computed for the STE.
 Adopting the sample preparation to unsigned 7 bit can simplify the mixing during playback
-    - The final binary is rather huge mainly bevcause it contains the unrolled mixer loops with 370 entries each.
-This may be reduced by e.g. runnng a 10x loop over only 37 unrolled entries at a minor performance impact
     - The Macs hardware supports some audio double buffering using the alternate audio buffer.
 This may be used to directly render the samples into the hardware audio buffers allowing